JulienPalard/peps/pep-0xxx.rst

 Domain Name and URL
 '''''''''''''''''''

-We can distinguish the lang by changing one of: CCTLD, path segment, or subdomain.
+Different translation can be told appart by changing one of: CCTLD, path segment, or subdomain.

-Buying a CCTLD for each translations is expensive, time-consuming, and sometimes already used.
+Buying a CCTLD for each translations is expensive, time-consuming, and sometimes almost impossible when already registered.

 Using subdomains like "es.docs.python.org" or "docs.es.python.org"
-does not looks natural or clear.
+does not looks natural.

-So we should put use the path to contain the language information, like "docs.python.org/de/".
+Using the path looks a bit more readable, something like:
+"docs.python.org/de/".

 As for version, sphinx-doc does not support compiling for multiple languages, so we'll have full builds rooted under a path, exactly like